Ninetalesgh/dndcampaign/vault/dm/item_info.md

 Instead of **Short Rest** a PC can choose to gather ingredients instead.
 Harvesting dead creatures can also work.

+[TODO]
-In city CHA (Persuasion) ?
+In city CHA (Persuasion) to find and convince appropriate merchants.
-In wilderness WIS (Survival) ?
+In wilderness WIS (Survival) to find ingredients in the wild.
-In dungeons, buildings, etc INT (Investigation) ?
+In dungeons, buildings, etc INT (Investigation) to dig through drawers, containers, laboratories or the like.

 | Roll | Result |
 | ---: | :------ |